bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

   * As we gain more experience running MongoDB in testing and production, we will tweak the ``resources.limits.cpu`` and ``resources.limits.memory``.

+  * Set the ports to be exposed from the pod in the ``spec.containers[0].ports`` section.
+We currently only expose the MongoDB backend port.
+Set it to the value specified for ``mongodb-backend-port`` in the ConfigMap.

   * Create the MongoDB StatefulSet using: